zeroclipboard/zeroclipboard/CONTRIBUTING.md

 Contributing
 ==============

-If you find an issue, a pull request is always better than a bug report.
+If you find an issue, submitting a pull request is always better than a bug report!
 Please fork and submit your code fixes.

 If you want to build some new features, we have a [roadmap.md](docs/roadmap.md) of features we want.
 You can add features you want there, or just code the feature and send a pull request.